ket-c/ket-c/README.md

-* 🌍 I currently live in Haatso - Accra, Ghana.
+* 🌍 I currently live in Accra, Ghana in West Africa.
 * 📄 Know about my **experiences** and **portfolio** [https://linktr.ee/kwaku.aa](https://linktr.ee/kwaku.aa)
 * 🔭 I maintain [PHPCRUDLib](https://github.com/PHPGrammers/PHPCRUDLib)
 * 👯 I’m looking for more collaborators on [PHPCRUDLib](https://github.com/PHPGrammers/PHPCRUDLib)
-* 💬 Ask me about **Laravel, Vanilla PHP, JS, Flutter, VueJS, Databases, Cyber Security**
+* 💬 Ask me about **Laravel, Vanilla PHP, JS, Flutter, VueJS, Databases, Cyber Security, Cloud Engineering**
+* ✨ I'm a dev for a US company in Orlando called [GTN](https://gtnllc.com)
-* ✨ I engineered the backend & architecture for the popular [Night Market App](https://linktr.ee/kwaku.aa) in university of Ghana
+* ✨ I engineered the backend & architecture for the popular [Night Market App](https://linktr.ee/kwaku.aa) which is also a top 10 AppStore ranking app.
-* ✨ I'm also dev on the Ghana's first [Super App (ShaQ Express)](https://onelink.to/daay5j)
+* ✨ I was also developer team lead for Ghana's first [Super App (ShaQ Express)](https://onelink.to/daay5j)
 * ✨ [EG Mobile](http://onelink.to/s8p7n8), is one of my works recognized by [GoogleIOExtended 2023 Ghana](https://twitter.com/MrKwakuAmoh/status/1667636644197945344) for it's wonderful UX & Intuitive interface
+* ✨ [Premium Peaches](https://premiumpeaches.com) is a lovely app a built for a** South African company** using flutter web. it also has ios and android app versions
 * 🌱 I’m currently learning **Golang, UX Research & Python for AI**.
+* 🌱 I have learned **Reactjs** by chance and I'm loving it & looking forward to add **c#** if I can
 * 📫 How to reach me **qwakuaa@gmail.com**
 * 🤝 When I'm less occupied, I teach/ mentor newbies for free on coding lessons & software enginering desciplines at [PHPGrammers](https://chat.whatsapp.com/GqcJBwH0fv39Hirj5X4JZM)
 * 🤝  I'm open to collaborating on any interesting project